vtex-apps/glovo-integration/docs/README.md

      --header 'VtexIdClientAutCookie: {authToken}' \
 ```

-5. Inside your Store's Admin, on the side menu go to _Orders Management -> Settings -> Affiliate_ and configure a new [affiliate](https://help.vtex.com/en/tutorial/integration-guide-consuming-catalog-information-for-use-in-an-external-service) as follows:
+8. Inside your store's admin dashboard, on the side menu go to _Orders Management -> Settings -> Affiliate_ and configure a new [affiliate](https://help.vtex.com/en/tutorial/integration-guide-consuming-catalog-information-for-use-in-an-external-service) as follows:
    - Name: Give the affiliate a name
    - ID: a three (3) letter key for the affiliate (not compatible with numbers or vocals)
    - Trade Policy: number of the trade policy (sales channel) that will be linked to the Glovo Store